From a MALE FemFusion Friend:

 The following are my tips for a tight pelvic floor.

 First, focus on deep breathing (for relaxation) before and during your practice of the pelvic drop technique.
 Think of breathing DEEP, down into your testicles (women can think of breathing deeply into their perineum).
 Although your breathing should be deep, it shouldn’t feel like a struggle or a “gulp” to inhale… Just a deep, 360 degree expansion of your lower ribs, your back body, your belly, and your pelvic floor.

-Let this area expand, widen, and open as you inhale… And then soften inward and upward as you exhale.
+Let this area expand, widen, and open as you inhale… And then (gently) recoil inward and upward as you exhale.

 This breathing pattern will help you:

 - Connect with your pelvic floor and core…

 - Improve circulation and vitality to the region you’re working with.